sebastiaanspeck/bettingbook-cli/README.md

 ====
 - [ ] Add more competitions (divisions under the first divisions)
 - [ ] Add option to get matches for a specific team
-- [ ] Add betting functions
+- [ ] Add built-in watch feature so you can run once with --live and just leave the program running.
-- [ ] A built-in watch feature so you can run once with --live and just leave the program running.
+- [x] Add option to view active/finished bets.
 - [x] Add odds to match overviews
 - [x] Add color coding for Europa league and Champions League
 - [x] Add cups